zarif-al/random-quote-generator-nextjs/README.md

 - User Story #11: The #quote-box wrapper element should be horizontally centered.
 Please run tests with browser's zoom level at 100% and page maximized.

-Update : Shifted to NextJs as it has allows fetching data from a directly from the database.
+Update : Shifted to NextJs as it allows fetching data from a directly from the database.

 Deploy link : https://random-quote-generator-nextjs-3heolownr.vercel.app/